ingus-t/ML-AI/plan.md

 * Testing - pick nose2 or pytest (read about Python doc tests), and use in personal projects
 * Read more source code, learn, examine
 * get used to terminal/commandline help commands for python and different libraries
+* Implement data structures in Python from scratch

 ## Algorithms and Data Structures:
 * **Algorithms: Notes for Professionals**,  https://books.goalkicker.com/AlgorithmsBook/